orchid00/ReproducibleResearchThings/PITCHME.md

 ---

+## Acknowledgement

-> Acknowledgement to @AmandaMiottoGU and
+> @AmandaMiottoGU and
 > @JulieToohey from Griffith University,
-> last updated on 2019-07-08 CCBY4.0
+> for the original material last updated on 2019-07-08 CCBY4.0
 > https://github.com/guereslib/Reproducible-Research-Things

 ---